langflow-ai/langflow-embedded-chat/README.md

   - Type: String
   - Required: No
   - Description: Title for the chat window, displayed in the header or title bar.

+- **session_id:**
+  - Type: String
+  - Required: No
+  - Description: Custom session id to override the random session id used as default.

 - **additional_headers:**
   - Type: JSON